softwareconstruction240/softwareconstruction/chess/4-database/getting-started.md

 📁 [Starter code](starter-code)

 The Starter Code has three folders, `resources`, `dataaccess`, and `passoff/server`.
-Do the following:
+Complete the following steps to move the starter code into your project for this phase.

+1. Open your chess project directory.
-1. Copy the [resources/db.properties](starter-code/resources/db.properties) file into your project’s `server/src/main/resources` folder.
+1. Copy the `starter-code/4-database/resources/db.properties` file into your project’s `server/src/main/resources` folder.
 This contains your database configuration settings.
 You will need to replace the values with your database username and password.
-1. Copy the [dataAccess/DatabaseManager.java](starter-code/dataaccess/DatabaseManager.java) file from the starter-code into your project's `server/src/main/java/dataAccess` folder.
+1. Copy the `starter-code/4-database/dataaccess/DatabaseManager.java` file from the starter-code into your project's `server/src/main/java/dataAccess` folder.
 This contains code that will read your database configuration settings and create connections to your database server.
-1. Copy the [PersistenceTests.java](starter-code/passoff/server/PersistenceTests.java) file into your project’s `server/src/test/java/passoff/server` folder.
+1. Copy the `starter-code/4-database/passoff/server/PersistenceTests.java` file into your project’s `server/src/test/java/passoff/server` folder.
 This contains a test that makes sure you are persisting information to your database.

 This should result in the following additions to your project.